Joy for UK pubs and hugs tempered by rise in virus variant - WTMJ

 Ian Snowball, owner of the Showtime Bar in Huddersfield, northern England, said it was nice to be inside again, rather than facing the island nation’s unpredictable weather.

-“I don’t have to have a hoodie or a coat on any more – it’s great,’’ he said.
-“And hopefully we don’t have to go back outside again, hopefully this is the end of it now.”
+“I don’t have to have a hoodie or a coat on any more — it’s great,’’ he said.
+“And hopefully we don’t have to go back outside again.”

 Other Britons couldn’t wait to leave altogether.